There is a wide-range of financial assistance available to our student population through:

 Social workers and school administration work with each student to help provide stable funding that supports school completion.

-The Learner’s Bursary is not the only funding avenue that is accessed.
+The Learner’s Benefit is not the only funding avenue that is accessed.